9 DYI House Painting Rules to Follow

 You don’t need to remove all the old exterior paint from the surface – just the loose paint.
 You want a smooth surface.
 After sanding, use wood filler and a putty knife to fill in all the holes and cracks.

-Don’t skimp on the amount of paint you apply.
+Don’t try to deduce the amount of paint you apply.
 This could cost you more in the long run because you may well have to repaint sooner.
 Or, you could have coverage issues even after applying the second coat.

 Start painting your base coat by adding a high-quality oil-alkyd primer to metal.
 You can tint your primer to your paint color, which can help minimize the amount of paint you need to apply.
 If you don’t tint your primer, there are also advantages because you can see spots that need to be touched up easier.